jamezmca/reactjs-full-course/README.md

-# React.JS Full Course | Build and Deploy 3 Modern Web Apps w.
-FantaCSS & Firebase 🔥
+# React.JS Full Course | Build & Deploy 3 Modern Web Apps & Get Hired! 🔥

 Ready to become a React.js developer?
 In this course, we'll guide you step-by-step as you learn React.js by building three exciting projects: a **Todo App**, a **Pokedex**, and a **Coffee Tracker**.
 These projects gradually increase in complexity, helping you strengthen your skills while creating impressive, real-world applications.
 You'll use **Firebase** for authentication and data storage and all the projects are beautifully pre-styled with [**FantaCSS**](https://www.fantacss.smoljames.com).
 By the end, not only will you be a React.JS wizard, but you'll have portfolio-worthy projects that can get you hired as a Software Developer!